 Scene 1: In a mountain range in Palestine near the city of Ramla, a monk’s cave nearby (30 minutes).

 15: It’s chorus time again, this time ten minutes of thirsty Christian pilgrims roaming about the desert happy to be in misery.
 It’s okay, but it isn’t Va pensiero (which it desperately tries to emulate) *.
-It is lifted from the start of act three of Lombardi.
-Six minutes in it starts to take off as the Count is arriving and there is a nice orchestral march which logically takes a while to warm up **.
+After 6 minutes of this the Count slowly comes on to a nice orchestral march *.

 Scene 2: A room in the palace of the Emir of Ramla (19 minutes).